Tim: Tomb Raider III.

 - Digimon Adventure 02 has Ken Ichijouji, the Digimon Emperor/Kaiser, who takes this to the extreme; it's quite clearly implied that he treats Digimon absolutely horribly... however, we then learn that he was under the impression that the Digital World was a video game all along.
-When confronted to the fact that it's real with no more possibility of escape or denial, he completely breaks down after Wormmon dies in his arms and later joins the good guys, after which he's revealed to have been the ninth Digidestined, who couldn't join the original 8 because his brother Osamu tried to usurp him..
+When confronted with the fact that it's real with no more possibility of escape or denial, he completely breaks down after Wormmon dies in his arms and later joins the good guys, after which he's revealed to have been the ninth Digidestined, who couldn't join the original 8 because his brother Osamu tried to usurp him.